OpenSourceEconomics/soepy/doc/source/developer_docs.rst

 """"""""""""
 The individuals in our model solve their optimization problem by making a labor supply choice in every period.
 They choose the option that is associated with the highest value function.
 The value function for each of the 3 alternatives is the sum of the current period flow utility of choosing alternative j and a continuation value.

 The flow utility includes the current period wage shock, which the individual becomes aware of in the begining of the period and includes in her calculations.
 To obtain an estimate of the continuation value the individual has to integrate out the distribution of the future shocks.
-In the model implementstion, we perform numerical integration via a Monte Carlo simulation.
+In the model implementation, we perform numerical integration via a Monte Carlo simulation.

 In the function, we generate draws from the error term distribution defined by the error term distribution paramters in the model specification, (in the current model spesification - shocks_cov).
 For each peiod we draw as many disturbances as num_draws_emax.
+These draws let us numerically integrate out the error term in a Monte Carlo simulation procedure.
+This is necessary for computing the continuation values and, ultimately, the value functions and the model's solution.
+Integating out the error term, represents the process in which individuals in the model form expectations about the future.
+Assuming rational expectations and a known error term distribution up to its parameters, individuals take the possible realization of the error terms into account by computing the expected continuation values over the distribution of the errors.
+For every period, we simmulate num_draws_emax draws from the error term distribution.

 In the current formulation, we assume that the wage process is subject to additive measurement error.
-The disturbances for the part-time and the full-time wage are normally distributed with mean zero.
-The spesification assumes no serial and also no contemporaneous correlation across the two error terms.
+The disturbances for non-employment, the part-time, and the full-time wage are normally distributed with mean zero.
+The spesification assumes no serial and also no contemporaneous correlation across the error terms.

 Before we begin the backward iteration procedure, we initialize the container for the final result.
 It is the array periods_emax with dimensions number of periods by maximum number of admissible states (max_states_period).

-The backward induction loop calls several functions defined separately:
+The backward induction loop calls several functions defined separately.
+As the name suggest, we loop backwards:

 * construct_covariates: determines the education level given the state space component years of education
 * construct_emax: integrates out the error term by averaging the value function values over the drawn realization of the error term.
 In this, the value function is computed using furter nested functions.